Worlds First Hybrid STP inaugurated by Miss Universe India Divita Rai for Huliot India - www.lokmattimes.com

 Worlds First Hybrid STP inaugurated by Miss Universe India Divita Rai for Huliot India

-PNN New Delhi [India], November 22: Huliot India is an Emerging Pipe Brand in India since the last decade. ...
+New Delhi [India], November 22: Huliot India is an Emerging Pipe Brand in India since the last decade.
+Huliot ...

 New Delhi [India], November 22: Huliot India is an Emerging Pipe Brand in India since the last decade.
-Huliot India is known for its Futuristic design, Technology & Innovative Green Solutions.
+Huliot India is know for its Futuristic design, Technology & Innovative Green Solutions.

 Miss Universe India & Actress Divita Rai said “ Huliot India has pioneered in developing and designing a unique STP which caters to the entire world which is facing a shortage of clean water.
 Millions of litres of waste water go untreated into the seas, rivers and lakes polluting our environment.
 Imagine the positive impact Clearblack sewage treatment plant can bring giving millions of Indians with clean water for household, farming and other uses especially during drought and harsh summers.
 Numerous lakes, ponds across India in urban and rural cities can be recycled and clean recycled water used to benefit the locals.
 Clear black is the need of the hour for India and will be a game changer in the future.
 I feel it is one of the indigenous products to launch this year. “